Partial inversion of the 2D attenuated $X$-ray transform with data on an arc: Abstract

 \section{Abstract}

 In two dimensions, we consider the problem of inversion of the attenuated $X$-ray transform of a compactly supported function from data restricted to lines leaning on a given arc.
-We provide a method to reconstruct the function on the subdomain encompassed by this arc.
-The attenuation is assumed known in this subdomain.
-The method of proof uses the range characterization in terms of a Hilbert transform associated with $A$-analytic functions in the sense of Bukhgeim.
+We provide a method to reconstruct the function on the convex hull of this arc.
+The attenuation is assumed known.
+The method of proof uses the Hilbert transform associated with $A$-analytic functions in the sense of Bukhgeim.